 The unique anodized finish is the only one in the metals industry that satisfies each of the factors that must be considered when selecting a high performance aluminum finish:

 Durability.
 Most anodized products have an extremely long life span and offer significant economic advantages through maintenance and operating savings.
-Anodizing is a reacted finish that is integrated with the underlying aluminium for total bonding and unmatched adhesion.
+Anodizing is a reacted finish that is integrated with the underlying aluminum for total bonding and unmatched adhesion.

 The corrosion resistance of anodized aluminum is well established for industrial applications.
 Transportation components, building elements, storage containers, and process equipment utilize anodizing to extend the life and expand the utility of aluminum structures.
 Anodized aluminum is safe for cookware and provides durable work surfaces for applications that require superior abrasion-resistance.